Graph Kernels: A Survey: Graph Kernels

 \subsection{Kernels for Graphs with Continuous Attributes}

 Most existing graph kernels are designed to operate on both unlabeled and node-labeled graphs.
 However, many real-world graphs contain continuous real-valued node attributes.
 One example comes from the field of cybersecurity where the function call graphs extracted from the source code of application programs typically contain multi-dimensional node labels.
-Such types of graphs do not appear only in cybersecurity, but also in computer vision \cite{harchaoui2007image} or even in bioinformatics \cite{borgwardt2005protein}, where labels may represent RGB values of colors or physical properties of protein secondary structure elements, respectively.
+Such types of graphs do not appear only in cybersecurity, but also in computer vision \shortcite{harchaoui2007image} or even in bioinformatics \shortcite{borgwardt2005protein}, where labels may represent RGB values of colors or physical properties of protein secondary structure elements, respectively.
 Research in graph kernels has achieved a remarkable progress in recent years.
 However, it has focused mainly on unlabeled graphs and graphs with discrete node labels.
 For such kind of graphs, there are several highly scalable graph kernels available which can handle graphs with thousands of vertices (\eg the Weisfeiler-Lehman subtree kernel).
 However, the same does not happen in the case of datasets where node labels correspond to vectors.
-Some existing graph kernels for node-labeled graphs such as the shortest-path kernel can be extended to handle continuous labels.
-However, by taking into account these labels, their computational complexity becomes prohibitive.
-Designing graph kernels for graphs with continuous node labels is a much less well studied problem which started to gain some attention recently \cite{kriege2012subgraph,feragen2013scalable,orsini2015graph,neumann2016propagation,morris2016faster,su2016fast,kondor2016multiscale}.
-There are mainly two categories of approaches for graphs with continuous node labels: ($1$) those that directly handle the continuous node labels, and ($2$) those that first discretize the node labels and then employ existing kernels for graphs with discrete node labels.
+Some of the existing graph kernels for node-labeled graphs such as the shortest-path kernel can be extended to handle continuous labels.
+Unfortunately, by taking into account these labels, their computational complexity becomes prohibitive.
+Designing graph kernels for graphs with continuous node labels is a much less well studied problem which started to gain some attention recently \shortcite{kriege2012subgraph,feragen2013scalable,orsini2015graph,neumann2016propagation,morris2016faster,su2016fast,kondor2016multiscale}.
+There are mainly two categories of approaches for graphs with continuous node labels: ($1$) those that directly handle continuous node labels, and ($2$) those that first discretize the node labels and then employ existing kernels that operate on graphs with discrete node labels.
 We will next present some kernels belonging to the first category.
-With regards to the second category, worthy of mention is the work of Morris et al. \citeyear{morris2016faster} where the authors propose the hash graph kernel framework which iteratively transforms continuous attributes into discrete labels using randomized hash functions, thus allowing kernels that support discrete node labels to handle node-attributed graphs.
+With regards to the second category, worthy of mention is the work of \shortciteA{morris2016faster} that proposes the hash graph kernel framework which iteratively transforms continuous attributes into discrete labels using randomized hash functions, thus allowing kernels that support discrete node labels to handle node-attributed graphs.